tomatau/breko-hub/README.md

 - A pretty console output
 - Useful debugging tools

+### Prerequsits

+Breko-hub will only work on node version 6 and above as it is making use of Koa v2 along with polyfills for async/await syntax.
+To make it work on a lower version of node, the runtime compilation would need to be applied to koa and other node_modules.

 ### Quick Start

 Use the following commands to get started on your new app using breko-hub.